paercebal/mebo/README.md

 Also, MIT License, unless already copyrighted/trademarked/owned by Bioware, Electronic Arts, White Wolf or Renaud Lottiaux.

-Current version is developped in French.
+Current version is developed in French.
 It will be translated to English at a later date

 # Français